andyfighting/eventsrv/README.md

-This module based on linux libevent,used in server network programming server.c is as a reference
+This module based on linux libevent,used in server network programming.

+Server.c is as a reference